 The Board is the governing body of the Authority and is responsible for making all decisions relating to the Fund.
-The Board has all the powers necessary for managing, and for directing or supervising the management of, the business of the Authority and the Fund.
-The Authority's key governance document its Corporate Governance Statement, incorporating the requirements set out in the Act, the Crown Entities Act, other legislation and regulation, and policies and practices developed by the Board.
+The Board has all the powers necessary for managing, directing and supervising the management of the business of the Authority and the Fund.
+The Authority's key governance document is its Corporate Governance Statement, incorporating the requirements set out in the Act, the Crown Entities Act, other relevant law, and policies and practices developed by the Board.
 A copy of the Authority's Corporate Governance Statement can be found on the website www.gsfa.govt.nz

-The Board has established an Investment Committee to perform and exercise the functions and powers of the Board delegated to the committee.
-The committee has written terms of reference and ensures that its activities remain consistent with the Crown Entities Act.
-The committee review its performance annually and is also reviewed by the Board.
+The Board has established an Investment Committee to which certain functions and powers are delegated.
+The Investment Committee has written terms of reference and its performance is reviewed annually.